Word of mouth advertising can only take your law firm so far.

 · Local street names

-The content on your blog, website, social media and other parts of your law firm marketing should be crafted in a careful manner.
+The content on your blog, website, social media and other parts of your law firm digital marketing should be crafted in a careful manner – by someone who knows your industry well.

 Your content must be tailored to your target audience while simultaneously positioning your law firm as a legitimate authority.